 In April 2014 Riviera was the lead correspondent for ABC News reporting from Jindo Island in South Korea on the Sewol ferry disaster.
 Around the clock, she reported on the search and rescue efforts, the ordeal facing the families of more than 300 passengers on board, many of whom were high school students, and the criminal investigation into the actions of the captain and crew.

-In March 2014 Riviera, reporting from Beijing, was the first ABC News television correspondent to file on the disappearance of Malaysia Airlines flight #370.
-She then traveled to Kuala Lumpur where she covered the search and rescue efforts of the Malaysian Navy aboard a C-130 aircraft, the US Navy aboard a P-3 Orion.
+In March 2014 Riviera from Beijing was the first ABC News television correspondent to file on the disappearance of Malaysia Airlines flight #370.
+She then traveled to Kuala Lumpur where she covered the search and rescue efforts of the Malaysian Navy aboard a C-130 aircraft and the US Navy aboard a P-3 Orion.
 In February 2014 Riviera traveled to the US territory of Saipan in the Pacific Ocean to conduct an undercover investigation for “World News” into the growing trend of ‘ABC’ babies, American Born Chinese babies.
-Based in Beijing and traveling throughout Asia, Riviera has reported on cyber-security, pollution, US-China relations, China’s one child policy, human rights, Edward Snowden, the NSA and more.
-In September 2013 Riviera’s story on the Mongol Derby, a grueling horse race across the Mongolian steppe, aired as an entire episode of “Nightline.”
-In partnership with National Geographic Wild, Riviera also travelled across the eastern Himalayan plateau in China, Kyrgyzstan and Thailand to report on endangered animals ranging from the Golden Eagle to the Snub-Nosed Monkey.
+Based in Beijing and traveling throughout Asia, Riviera reported on cyber-security, pollution, US-China relations, China’s one child policy, human rights, Edward Snowden, the NSA and more.

+From Asia on the adventure beat, in September 2013 Riviera’s story on the Mongol Derby, a grueling horse race across the Mongolian steppe, aired as an entire episode of “Nightline.”
+In partnership with National Geographic Wild, Riviera also travelled across the eastern Himalayan plateau in China, Kyrgyzstan and Thailand to report on endangered animals ranging from the Golden Eagle to the Snub-Nosed Monkey and more.

 In 2004, Riviera joined ABC News’ political team to cover the 2004 Presidential Election, assigned to the John Edwards campaign.
 In 2005, she was named the New York correspondent for ABC News’ affiliate news service, Newsone.
 While at Newsone she traveled extensively covering a wide range of news stories ranging from Hurricane Katrina to the 2006 conflict between Israel and Lebanon.
 In 2006, she moved to London contributing to all ABC News platforms by covering Europe and the Middle East.
 She also appeared regularly as a commentator on American politics and current affairs for the BBC.